openlibhums/memory-alpha/content/support/journal-management/homepage-layout.md

-title: Home Page Customisation
+title: Homepage Customisation
-# Home Page Customisation
+# Homepage Customisation

 Here, you can activate features for your journal home page.